-On your side, it’s a tool that should guide the plans and actions of your teams from Marketing to Sales and to Customer Success.
+On your side, it’s a tool that should guide the plans and actions of your teams from Marketing to Sales to Customer Success.
 What are the different touchpoints along the way?

 Your buyer wants to be wooed.

-Moments when your brand can shine and shape your customer’s perception of your business in a positive way.
+These are moments when your brand can shine and shape your customer’s perception of your business in a positive way.

-As already mentioned, the customer journey stretches across different departments.
+The customer journey stretches across different departments.
 So, it’s important for key people from each team to take part in the mapping process.
 Each should be able to bring their unique perspective on their portion of your buyer’s experience.

 The customer, of course, should be part of that process too.

-The best way to get an accurate picture of the buyer’s experience is to collate feedback from them at each stage of the journey.
-From “how did you hear from us?” at the awareness stage to “would you recommend us to friends and family?” at the service stage.
+The best way to get an accurate picture of the buyer’s experience is to collate feedback from them at each stage of the journey – from “how did you hear from us?” at the awareness stage to “would you recommend us to friends and family?” at the service stage.

 You should also take that journey yourself.
 Click on that ad, examine that landing page.
 Is your site easy to navigate?
 Can you quickly and easily find answers to your questions?
 And when you first speak to a member of staff, do you feel listened to, or do you feel like you’re speaking to a robot?